fmhun/findd/README.md

 The executable will be generated in the root directory as `findd`.

+Windows user can compile the project using [MinGw](http://www.mingw.org/wiki/Getting_Started), then running `make` command will output a win32 compatible executable.

 ## Run tests

 Test files are located into `unittest/` directory.
 Run the test suites with :